Stray (video game): Plot

-While a group of four stray cats trek through the ruins of an abandoned facility, one becomes separated from the others after falling into a chasm leading to an unpopulated underground city.
+When a group of four stray cats trek through the ruins of an abandoned facility, one falls into a chasm leading to an unpopulated underground city, and is separated.
 The cat finds a lab where it helps download an artificial intelligence into the body of a small drone, which calls itself B-12.
 It explains it previously helped a scientist but much of its memory was corrupted and needs time to recover.
 B-12 promises to help the cat return to the surface and accompanies it further into the city.
-As they travel farther, the pair discover that, while the city is completely devoid of human life, their robotic servants, Companions, remain.
+As they travel farther, the pair discover that, while the city is completely devoid of human life, their robotic servants, known as Companions, remain.
 With humans absent, the Companions have grown self-aware and have built their own society among the ruins of the city, but they likewise are trapped underground.
 The ruins are infested with Zurks, mutant bacteria that have evolved to devour both organic life and robots.

 The pair meet Momo, a member of the Outsiders, a group of Companions dedicated to finding a way to the surface.
-With the Outsiders's help, the cat and B-12 proceed to the Midtown sector of the city.
+The Outsiders help the cat and B-12 proceed to the Midtown sector of the city.
 There, they locate Clementine, another Outsider who plans to steal an atomic battery to power a subway train leading to the surface.
 The trio are caught and arrested by the Sentinels, but the cat helps them all escape prison.
-Clementine stays behind to mislead the Sentinels while the cat and B-12 escape on the subway, which takes them to the city control center.
+Clementine stays behind to distract the Sentinels while the cat and B-12 escape on the subway, which takes them to the city control center.
 B-12 finally recovers all of its memories.
 It reveals that it was originally a human scientist who attempted to upload their own consciousness into a robot body, but the process went awry until the cat arrived.
 B-12 remembers that the city, Walled City 99, was built to shelter humanity from a catastrophe on the surface, but a plague eventually wiped out the entire human population.
-Realising humanity's legacy now lies with the Companions and the cat, B-12 sacrifices itself to open the blast doors over the city, exposing it to sunlight which kills the Zurks and deactivates the Sentinels.
-With the main exit unsealed, the cat leaves the city and reaches the surface.
+Realising humanity's legacy now lies with the Companions and the cat, B-12 sacrifices itself to override the city's network.
+This opens the blast doors over the city, exposing it to sunlight which kills the Zurks and deactivates the Sentinels.
+With the main exit unsealed, the cat leaves the city and reaches the surface, sniffing the air.
 As the cat leaves, a screen near the exit flickers and activates.